Guidelines for Soc 280B and Soc 381 presentations.

 ††††††††††† * Among the problems to avoid: If you frame your presentation around a theory, be sure that you donít ignore situations when the data donít support the theory.
 This is a class about the data.
 Donít get so attached to your theory that your confirmation bias leads you to think the data support the theory when the data are in fact ambivalent, or when the data are in opposition to your theory.

-2) The presentation outline comes before the presentation, but I list it here second because the purpose of the presentation outline is to get you working on the presentation, and so you need to think about the presentation as the goal, and the outline as a step along the way.
+2) The project outline comes before the presentation, but I list it here second because the purpose of the project outline is to get you working on the presentation, and so you need to think about the presentation as the goal, and the outline as a step along the way.

-*One week before the date of your in-class presentation, you should email professor Rosenfeld approximately two pages of text and two substantive slides [for Soc 381, this can be up to 6 pages of text, and up to 3 substantive slides].
+*On the project outline due date, upload to Canvas approximately two pages of text and two substantive slides [for Soc 381, this can be up to 6 pages of text, and up to 3 substantive slides].
 See the Presentation description above for a description of what the slides should be.
 The text should deal with the following questions:

 a) What is the question?
 This brief introduction to what is the question can include a brief literature review if you want to, but be sure you have bibliography that lists every source cited.